-Down Payment Assistance programs aren’t the only tool in the tool box.
+Down Payment Assistance programs aren’t the only tool in the toolbox.
 Washington, DC also offers an assortment of Credit programs to help put cash back into your pocket.

 First Time DC Homebuyer Tax Credit

 The old stalwart on this list is the First-Time Homebuyer Individual Income Tax Credit.
 This is a simple $5,000 credit that is applied to your IRS Form 1040 by your tax preparer or tax software.
-This is applicable when your purchase a primary residence in the District of Columbia during the tax year.
+This is applicable when you purchase a primary residence in the District of Columbia during the tax year.
 You (and your spouse) must not have owned a home in DC during the past year.